 22 Then the cherubim lifted their wings and rose into the air with their wheels beside them, and the glory of the God of Israel hovered above them.
 23 Then the glory of the Lord went up from the city and stopped above the mountain to the east.
 Ezekiel 11:22-23 (NLT)

 What a tragic day.
-The Creator of the universe had honored Jerusalem with His presence, intending them to be a light to the world that attracted people to the Lord from every nation.
-Instead, they were pointing them to demonic idols.
-For this, God was pulling up stakes and leaving the Temple, His holy light unable to coexist with the dark worship and elevation of idols.
+The Creator of the universe had honored Jerusalem with His presence, intending them to be His light to the world, attracting people to the Lord from every nation.
+Instead, His people were now pointing them to demonic idols.
+Because of this, God was pulling up stakes and leaving the Temple, His holy light unable to coexist with the dark worship and constant elevation of their false gods and idols.

-But God did not give up His good intentions towards His people.
-Prophecy tells us that one day, Jerusalem will fulfill its role as the footstool of God and the attractive beacon of His goodness to all the world.
-The throne of David will be restored for eternal global rule by the Messiah, Jesus Christ.
+But God did not give up His love and good will towards His people.
+Prophecy tells us that one day, Jerusalem will indeed fulfill its role as the footstool of God and as an attractive beacon of His presence and goodness to all the world.
+The throne of David will be restored for eternal global rule by the Messiah, Jesus Christ, perhaps assisted by King David himself.

-In the meantime, God extended grace and protection to all of His faithful who were suffering as a result of His cleansing judgment.
-And many of those who had rejected Him were given a chance to repent of their ways and humbly return to His open arms.
+In the meantime, God did extend grace and protection to all of His faithful who were suffering as a result of His cleansing judgment.
+And many of those who had rejected Him were given a renewed chance to soften their hearts, repent of their ways, and humbly return to His open arms.
 Ezekiel continues with his instructions from God:

 16 “Therefore, tell the exiles, ‘This is what the Sovereign Lord says: Although I have scattered you in the countries of the world, I will be a sanctuary to you during your time in exile.
 17 I, the Sovereign Lord, will gather you back from the nations where you have been scattered, and I will give you the land of Israel once again.’